SamHames/hackyhour-stlucia/src/stories/about.md

 - Having trouble installing software you need?
 - Heard about a useful tool like Git for version control, but don't know where to begin?
 - Don't know how to manage your data?
+- Are the docs so bad you don't even know where to begin?
+- Been to a workshop like Software Carpentry, but don't know what to do next?
 - Need more computational resources and don't know where to start?
-- Do you feel like there's got to be a better way?
+- Do you feel like there's got to be a better way to manage your data and your analyses?

 If any of these apply, Hacky Hour is for you.
 Bring yourself, bring your problems, bring a laptop, bring your knowledge and experience.
 Maybe we can figure it all out together, or at least get you going in the right direction.
 (And if you know the answers to some of those questions, maybe you can help others too!)